wemake-services/wemake-python-styleguide/CONTRIBUTING.md

 ## Spellcheckers

 This project is developed by a diverse and multilingual group of people.
-Many of us are not English native speakers.
-And we also know that people can make mistakes and typos even in the simplest of words.
+Many of us are not English native speakers and we also know that people can make mistakes and typos even in the simplest of words.

 So, that's why we use a bunch of tools to find and fix spelling and grammar.